Erfan-Ahmadi/erfan-ahmadi.github.io/Portfolio.md

 </p>

 ---
-# 3. SIMD and GPUGPU Collision Detection
+# 3. SIMD and GPGPU Collision Detection

 Implementing Different Methods of Circle to Circle Collision with **Spatial Partitioning** Techniques and Vulkan Graphics Compute and SIMD AVX2 Technologies